 For most of these facilities, Walmart’s labor strategy has been to outsource these operations to third party logistics providers that use staffing agencies to recruit warehouse associates.
 This labor strategy is not unique to Walmart and this approach is typically used to establish an arm's length relationship with the labor force.
 Unfortunately, the intense pressure to drive operating expenses down often places the third party logistics provider in a difficult position where they have no choice but to place increasing demands on the labor force to obtain increased productivity at a reduced operating expense.
 Ultimately this pressure can backfire resulting in labor-related issues that generate negative publicity for the retailer.
 This was exactly the case for Walmart in 2012 at two of its import distribution center campuses operated by Schneider Logistics in Mira Loma, CA and Elwood, IL.

 Lastly, over the years Walmart has vacated several import distribution center buildings in Mira Loma, CA and Savannah, GA.
-Below is a list of current import distribution centers in the United States.
+Below is a list of import distribution centers in the United States.

 Walmart Center Point Distribution Centers